 Every programmer has a favorite 'scripting' language.
 My choice is Python.
 I was introduced to Python because the JackScript interface to the Jack human modeling software is written in Python.
 Python is something like the opposite of Perl, because it has a clean, human-readable syntax.
 Python's not a language for writing a killer one-liner.
 It's a language for writing easily understood, reusable code.
 Python can be used interactively, which is great for debugging, but is most powerful as programmming language.
 It's fully object-oriented, supports some powerful functional programming constructs, and it's free.

 Just think if you took all that time that you spend maintaining your Windows system and spent it productively?
-All of the power of UNIX at your fingertips and you don't have to stare at an ugly OS all day.
+All of the power of UNIX at your fingertips and approximately zero time spent worrying about malware.
 And if you absolutely, positively have to use Windows (and I do, sometimes), it's still time to get a Mac -- running Windows in a virtual machine.